Checkmarx/JS-SCP/src/authentication-password-management/other-guidelines.md

 * "_Re-authenticate users prior to performing critical operations_"

 * "_Use Multi-Factor Authentication for highly sensitive or high value transactional accounts_".
-In nodeJS there are packages that allows to easily implement two factor authentication.
+In Node.js there are packages that allows to easily implement two factor authentication.
 One of the most popular is called `speakeasy`.